SamjuTheCoder/iSellMarketplace/README.md

 1. The backend runs on port 8081
 2. The frontend runs on port 8080
 3. Import the applications into spring tool suite and click on run
+4. Ensure the backend is setup up and running before running the frontkend to ensure seamless interaction with the predefined data.